Support Our Kids!

 Any health care needs that are identified through the physical are then met through partnerships with area health providers.

 We also work to ensure the long term health of our young people by teaching them good health and hygiene habits.
-Twice a week, the youth attend physical fitness “boot camp” classes at the YMCA.
+Twice a week, the youth attend physical fitness classes.
 They also have weekly outings to Piedmont Park, local area basketball courts, and other facilities to encourage physical activity and health.
 Nutritional speakers are brought in to teach our youth about healthy eating, and vegetables are harvested from our organic garden to include in the evening meals of the youth!

 Life Skills Development